 This pasta salad is filled with rotini pasta, pepperoni, mozzarella, parmesan, cherry tomatoes, olives, red onions, and green bell peppers.
 It’s then tossed in a homemade dressing flavored with Italian seasoning.

-Now, toss your salad to evenly coat.
-I like to serve my salad within a few hours of putting it together, because the pasta will continue to soak up your dressing as it sits.
+I like to serve my pasta salad within a few hours of preparing, because the pasta will continue to soak up your dressing as it sits.

 If your pasta salad has been sitting for a while and is beginning to dry out, add a splash of olive oil and vinegar to your pasta salad to add some moisture.